 Different thresholds may be needed depending upon the method, technology or application.

 The reason for using analysis per HRC using r2 is that a subject can have an individual content preference that is different from other subjects.
 This preference will cause r1 to decrease, although this subject may have voted consistently.
 Analysis per HRC averages out an individual's content preference and checks consistency across error conditions.

+Annex B Details related to the characterization of the test sequences

+(This annex forms an integral part of this Recommendation.)